-- Lead Marketer: Runs the ABM play from creation to implementation, acts as the point person to ensure cross-functional collaboration and reports on the progress of strategy.
+Runs the ABM play from creation to implementation, acts as the point person to ensure cross-functional collaboration and reports on the progress of the strategy.

-- Account Executive Leader: Supports in aligning the strategy around customers and their needs, creates ABM plays while leading and educating the rest of the team on best practices.
+Supports in aligning the strategy around customers and their needs create ABM plays while leading and educating the rest of the team on best practices.

 In case, you have a lean organization, the easiest way but at the minimum, is to start with leveraging on the alignment of your current marketing & sales teams and then determine how to get support from the rest of the organization.

 Furthermore, you will also want to define the roles different teams will have as a part of your ABM strategy.